-Develop a strategy for co-curricular sustainability education that integrates academic courses and noncredit learning experiences that are connected to or mirror the academic curriculum.
+Develop a strategy for co-curricular sustainability education that that are connected to or mirror the academic curriculum.
 The strategy is to include a process for collecting data regarding co-curricular sustainability education and an assessment tool by June 2020.